c0repwn3r/c0repwn3r/README.md

 I'm a programmer and a current developer @ StarKingdoms.tk.
 I also enjoy doing things on my own.

-I'm currently working on blackf8, a windows 10 exploit.

 I'm learning Rust - A nice little functional programming language.

 My current project is updating and publicizing [SDL](https://github.com/coredoescode/sdl), a data serialization library that I created.